rossbu/CommonTools/src/main/java/com/jdk/Note.md

 # countdownlatch
      When should we use CountDownLatch in Java :
-     Use CountDownLatch when one of Thread like main thread, require to wait for one or more thread to complete, before its start doing processing. trty CountDownDemo.java to see details.
+     Use CountDownLatch when one of Thread like main thread, require to wait for one or more thread to complete, before its start doing processing. try CountDownDemo.java to see details.

 # fail-fast strategy by Objects.requireNotNull from jdk7/8/9
     check FailFastByRequireNonNull.java for reference.